fjhickernell/MCM-2025-Program/preprocess/README.md

       	* Recent Progress on Algorithmic Discrepancy Theory and Applications
       	* Recent Advances in Stochastic Gradient Descent
 * [Contributed Talk Submissions](https://github.com/fjhickernell/MCM-2025-Program/blob/main/preprocess/input/contributed_talk_submissions.csv):
-	- Some talks are not assigned to a Technical Session in column `SESSION` or contain missing or unusual values like `ADD TO SHANE H. SESSION` and  `//` — <mark>Fred has asked Mikhail to handle these and also fill in column `Paid`</mark>
+	- Some talks are not assigned to a Technical Session in column `SESSION` or contain missing or unusual values like `ADD TO SHANE H. SESSION` and  `//` — <mark>Fred has asked Mikhail to handle these and also fill in column `Paid`</mark>. **NOTE**: T1, T8, and T9 has only 3 speakers in each session.
 	- SC programmatically filtered out rows with `Acceptance` == `Yes`.

 ### Missing Output Data